mikekoscinski/pokedex/scrape.md

 Thus, in cases where a pokemon does not have an egg table, I am overshooting the Move Tutor data table element and am selecting nothing.

-- Recall that the HM and TM moves are stored in a separate <div> -- one div makes up the left side of the page, the other (HM/TM) the right side.
+- Recall that the HM and TM moves are stored in a separate div - one div makes up the left side of the page, the other (HM/TM) the right side.

+TODO: Create hasEggMoveDataTable and add a conditional statement that reassigns the moveTutorDataTable value if there is not an egg table